ProbstLab/Adam_Kolyfetis_2021_methanogenesis/README.md

 ## Contact Information

-For any questions, please consult panagiotis.adam@uni-due.de.
+For any questions, please consult George Kolyfetis (dgkolyf@otenet.gr).

 ## Table of Contents